levoxtrip/TKB/docs/topics/TouchDesigner/CHOPS/StretchCHOPToNumSamples.md

 ---

 ![Stretch CHOP  to numSamples](./img/StretchCHOPToNumSamples.png)
-# Stretch CHOP to specific numSamples
+# Stretch CHOP to Specify Number Of Samples

-You can use a `stretchCHOP` to specify the amount of samples you want.
+You can use a `stretchCHOP` to specify the amount of samples you want for your CHOP.
+So if you want to keep the basic shape of your CHOP but want to reduce the amount of samples this is a handy trick.

 [Download](./files/stretchCHOPToNumSamples.tox)